All Episodes

 The difference is they don't have the courage to identify their core values publicly.

-This is now the third reference in three weeks, I've seen a prominent Democrat saying they're gonna have to get together and figure out what they believe.
+This is now the third reference in three weeks I've seen of prominent Democrats saying they're going to have to get together and figure out what they believe.

-You have meetings to plot strategic about how to implement your core values.
+You have meetings to plot strategically about how to implement your core values.

 But you don't have meetings to figure out what they are.